 There are people over age 18 in Guinea.

 Guinea, officially the Republic of Guinea, is a country in West Africa that is sometimes called Guinea-Conakry to distinguish itself from the Republic of Equatorial Guinea and Guinea-Bissau.
 Guinea is bordered by the Atlantic Ocean, Guinea-Bissau, Senegal, Mali, Sierra Leone, Liberia, and Ivory Coast.
-In 2014, Guinea has an estimated population of 12.3 million in 2015, which ranks 74th in the world.

 Guinea has one of the lowest literacy rates in the world with less than 30% of adults literate in 2003.
 Primary education is compulsory for just eight years, and most children do not attend for long or ever go to school.